 If you are experiencing the symptoms of posttraumatic stress disorder and your life is being impacted, you should seek advice from a medical professional.
 There are treatment options available that include medications and psychotherapy.
 These treatments will not only help you cope with PTSD, but will also help you avoid additional complications from this disorder, such as depression, anxiety or alcohol abuse.

 When you are dealing with posttraumatic stress disorder, your life may be completely disrupted.
-If you find yourself in a situation where you are not able to work because of PTSD, you may be able to obtain disability insurance benefits.
+If you find yourself in a situation where you are not able to work because of PTSD, you may be able to obtain long term disability insurance benefits.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].